diegopalencia-research/callcenter-analytics/README.md

 ## Key Findings

+- **Queue × Monday interaction** is the strongest predictor of abandon rate (feature importance: 0.363) — the backlog effect at week start is the dominant driver
+- **Day of week** is the second most important feature (0.254) — temporal patterns outperform agent-level features for abandon rate prediction
-- **Queue depth** is the strongest single predictor of abandon rate (feature importance: ~0.28) — operational implication: staffing decisions should be driven by queue forecasting, not historical averages
+- **Queue depth alone** accounts for 0.243 importance — operational implication: staffing decisions should be driven by queue forecasting, not historical averages
-- **Monday morning** abandon rates are consistently 40–60% above weekly average (backlog effect)
+- **Monday morning** abandon rates are consistently 40–60% above weekly average
 - **Night shift** CSAT is 0.3–0.5 points below morning shift average — training gap or fatigue signal
-- **Agent experience** correlates strongly with FCR (r ≈ 0.71) but weakly with AHT after 12 months — senior agents plateau on speed but continue improving resolution rates
+- **Agent experience** correlates strongly with FCR but plateaus on AHT after 12 months
-- **Random Forest R²: 0.81** vs Linear Regression R²: 0.74 vs Baseline RMSE: 0.042

 ---